 MAYFS provides culturally sensitive, family-centred programs for Aboriginal children, young people and their families, promoting pathways that lead to positive change.

 Northern Connections aims to improve the economic and social outcomes for communities in the northern local government areas of Salisbury, Playford, Port Adelaide Enfield, Gawler and Light.

-The Stronger Together Commitment provides a framework for a collaborative partnership that informs the development of policy, funding and contracting relationships and service development planning.
+The Stronger Together Commitment provides a framework for a collaborative partnership that informs policy development, funding and contracting relationships, and service development planning.